 👋 Hello, I am Elena Yan, currently a Ph.D. student in Computer Science at the Department of Computer Science and Intelligent Systems of the Institut Henri FAYOL at École des Mines de Saint-Étienne in France.

 My research interests center around multi-agent systems and engineering methodologies, with the aim of deploying regulated, adaptive and trustworthy systems.
-My current research focuses on the development of a model and mechanisms for multi-agent systems able to self-regulate and adapt regulations for a trustworthy and sustainable industry of future.
+My current research focuses on the development of an adaptive regulation management model for multi-agent systems towards a trustworthy and sustainable industry of future.
 Some keywords are:

-You can find my CV here: Elena Yan’s CV.
-If you are interested in my work, please feel free to drop me an email: elena.yan@emse.fr
+Find more in my CV here: Elena Yan’s CV If you are interested in my work or wish to collaborate, feel free to drop me an email: elena.yan@emse.fr

 Selected Publications